Eight Arduous Years Passed on Dissident Officers ... What Fate Will They Face?

 Commander of al-Tawhid Brigade Abdul Qadir al-Saleh

 Al-Oqaidi stated: "We are in daily contact with ISIS.
-There is a slander that they are extremists... but when we sat down with their leaders we did not notice such pattern of thought.”
+There is a slander that they are extremists, but when we sat down with their leaders, we did not notice such a pattern of thought.”

 In 2014, former US President Barack Obama made a remarkable statement accusing the "moderate" Syrian opposition of failing to offer an alternative to Bashar al-Assad's authority.
 At the time, President Obama expressed frustration with the Syrian opposition, saying that "the moderate Syrian opposition is not ready."